 I used to get variations on this question every month when I wrote about international living on my blog and started reporting from a residence in Mexico.
 Once I started showing how much my monthly living expenses had dropped by living abroad, that got a lot of readers asking questions.
 Often the same questions.
 How do I get a job?
 How do I pick a place?
 How do I find an apartment?
 Is it safe there?

 First of all, change any prevailing mindset that everything you need to know can be gathered up for free online.
 Sure, if you have lots of free time you can find a lot of articles, but many are out-of-date, short on details, or just plain wrong.
-I’d say the best of what is available for free is on ExpatExchange.com, but a lot of the material is more about coping with cultural change than the nuts and bolts of moving and getting set up.
+I’d say the best of what is available for free is on ExpatExchange.com, but a lot of the material is more about coping with cultural change than the nuts and bolts of how to move abroad and getting set up.
 Good information, solid information that’s reliable, costs money.
 Not a fortune, but not free either.

 If you’re going to ask where and how you can live abroad for cheap, on a few thousand dollars less a month than you’re spending now, be willing to invest some money to get you there.
 Spend a little, save a lot.

 1) Buy the Right Book